-The trend chart shows the debt climbing.
-These six lenses ask why, and compared to what — each its own page, each tracing back to official data.
+Debt per person is the anchor number.
+These six lenses help explain what it means — each its own page, each tracing back to official data.

 Both parties have added trillions over the same two decades — the line goes up regardless of who holds the White House.